 Whooping cough is caused by a bacteria called Bordetella pertussis.
 It is spread through droplets coughed or sneezed into the air.
 It is a highly contagious disease.
 Adults with a mild form can infect people who have not yet been vaccinated.

-Sometimes your doctor can diagnose whooping cough by listening to your cough.
-But whooping cough can be hard to diagnose in the early stages.
-Your health care provider may take a smear from your nose or throat, and ask you to avoid contact with others while you are contagious.
-People with complications, severe coughing bouts, or who are under two years of age are hospitalized.
+Your doctor may be able to diagnose whooping cough by listening to your cough, however, whooping cough can be hard to diagnose in the early stages.
+Your provider may take a smear from your nose or throat, and ask you to avoid contact with others while you are contagious.
+People with complications, severe coughing bouts, or who are under 2 years of age are hospitalized.

 Whooping cough can be deadly to a baby under 6 months of age, and can cause complications even in toddlers.
 A baby with pertussis should be treated immediately by a doctor.
 In adults, treatment is largely to control symptoms and prevent spreading.
 Quarantine, IV fluids and nutrition, oxygen, and a ventilator may be needed in some cases.

-- Albuterol (0.3 - 0.5 mg daily per kilogram of body weight) -- reduces the severity of coughing fits.
+- Albuterol (0.3 to 0.5 mg daily per kilogram of body weight).
+Reduces the severity of coughing fits.

-Over-the-counter cough suppressants don't work and should not be used, especially in children under 2.
+Over-the-counter cough suppressants do not work and should not be used, especially in children under 2.

 Surgical and Other Procedures

-Suctioning of secretions, oxygen, IV fluids, and electrolytes are used for infants and adults at risk for longer illness.
+Doctors may suction secretions and use oxygen, IV fluids, and electrolytes in infants and adults who are at risk for longer illness.